Bureau of Oceans and International Environmental and Scientific Affairs: History

 The bureau has been led by distinguished foreign service officers like Career Ambassador Thomas Pickering and Ambassador Judy Garber, as well as public servants like Ambassador (retired) John Negroponte.

 Diplomatic highlights

 The bureau played a major role negotiating 14 multilateral fisheries treaties since the 1980s and the Vienna Convention for the Protection of the Ozone Layer and its annexes.

-It played a leading role in the creation of the Arctic Council and facilitated its meetings until a permanent secretariat was established in.
+It played a significant role in the creation of the Arctic Council and facilitated its meetings until a permanent secretariat was established in.
 It helped organize the Our Ocean conference in June 2014 that continues to be held annually and helped bring the Agreement on Port State Measures into force into 2016.

 OES has negotiated more than 30 bilateral and multilateral science and technology agreements that promote sustainable development, women in science, and global security.
 OES and NASA worked together to negotiate intergovernmental agreements that govern the ownership and use of the International Space Station.